IAmReallyAlessio/MALIS-Predicting-Munich-Airbnb-Prices/README.md

-# Predicting Munich Airbnb Listing Prices for MALIS (2024/2025)
+# Predicting Munich Airbnb Listing Prices for MALIS course at EURECOM (2024/2025)
 This project focuses on predicting the price of an Airbnb listing in Munich based on its characteristics using machine learning and deep learning approaches.
 Hosts often struggle to set the right price for their listings: pricing too high can lead to low occupancy, while pricing too low may result in missed profit opportunities.
 Using the Inside Airbnb dataset, this project evaluates traditional regression models and neural networks to identify optimal predictive strategies.
 The obtained results could help Airbnb hosts understand how to price their properties fairly and attract more bookings.

 We write four python notebooks to achieve this task: